boubiro/decrypt-toolbox/README.md

 ### dtGenerateRandomRegexMatch

 *Reverse regular expression*, a port of [Xeger](http://code.google.com/p/xeger/) done in the [Fare](https://github.com/Vassiliki/Fare) project.
 It generates random strings matching the given regular expression.
+Useful for some testing but not very useful in practice.

+Example: `dtGenerateRandomRegexMatch [a-z]{5,12} | ...`

 ### dtTransformAlternatives

 A tool that outputs all possible variations of each character for each input.

-Example for a single character 'é': é, É, e, E, 3.

-Example for two characters 'AE': ae, aE, a3, Ae, AE, A3, 4e, 4E, 43.
+Example for `echo AE | dtTransformAlternatives`:

+    ae
+    aE
+    a3
+    Ae
+    AE
+    A3
+    4e
+    4E
+    43

 ### dtTransformCombine